 Comprehensive due diligence is essential if your business plans to acquire or merge with another organization.
-Without one, complicated implications could arise with the potential to significantly affect the profits or viability of the transaction.
+With a poor due diligence effort, complications could arise with the potential to significantly affect the profits or viability of the transaction.

 Documentation.
 In the event of a dispute, conducting due diligence provides a court with evidence that the appropriate activity took place to verify information provided by the seller and others.
-Conversely, the lack of due diligence can play a significant role in the court’s decision to rule against a buyer.
+Conversely, poor due diligence or the lack of due diligence altogether can play a significant role in the court’s decision to rule against a buyer.

 Validation: Due diligence consulting may also help uncover information indicating that the agreed purchase price is too high.
 In that case, the information gathered during the process may help convince the seller to renegotiate the price.
 Alternatively, if due diligence suggests that the price is below market value, the buyer can factor that information into subsequent discussions with the seller, as well as share the facts with lenders financing the acquisition to help arrange better loan terms.

 Conducting due diligence can help uncover and quantify risk, confirm the sales price as appropriate, and provide the basis for sales price renegotiation.
 In the event of a dispute between the buyer and vendor, information gathered during due diligence may provide the buyer with evidence to support its case during litigation.

 Consult with your advisers.
 While there is no guarantee that thorough due diligence consulting will uncover all of the inherent risks, it is far better to make the effort to uncover problems before the sale takes place.

 Read our blog for more due diligence examples and advice, or feel free to contact Maxwell Locke & Ritter today to see how we can assist you.